chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_dsc_resource_syntax.rst

       property :destination, "C:\Users\Public\Documents\ExtractionPath"
     end

-The full syntax for all of the attributes that are available to the |resource dsc_resource| resource is:
+The full syntax for all of the properties that are available to the |resource dsc_resource| resource is:

 .. code-block:: ruby